 Rhythm Changes: Jazz Cultures and European Identities (2010-2013)

-Led by the University of Salford, the research programme is undertaken by a team working in five European countries and draws on expertise from the Universities of Amsterdam, Birmingham City, Copenhagen, Music and Performing Arts Graz, Lancaster, and Stavanger.
-Research work will include a number of activities such as performances, educational workshops, oral histories and interviews.
+Led by the University of Salford, the research programme was undertaken by a team working in five European countries and drew on expertise from the Universities of Amsterdam, Birmingham City, Copenhagen, Music and Performing Arts Graz, Lancaster, and Stavanger.
+Research work included a number of activities such as performances, educational workshops, oral histories and interviews.

-This project has secured the largest grant ever for a UK research project on jazz, €1m.
+This project secured the largest grant ever at the time for a UK research project on jazz, €1m.

-highly productive, and great fun, but it’s fair to say that the ones where we gather alongside or as part of a city’s jazz festival are, I think, the very best of creative and cultural endeavour.
+There is a still-active project website (click on the link above, the blue sub-heading).
+We met early on in various forms at Salford, Open University, Stavanger, and Amsterdam, and had later meetings in Lancaster, Copenhagen, the Institute for Jazz Research in Graz, and in London.
+All meetings were intellectually fulfilling, highly productive, and great fun, but it’s fair to say that the ones where we gathered alongside or as part of a city’s jazz festival were, I think, the very best of creative and cultural endeavour.
 Maijazz in Stavanger 2011!
-I actually love being in this project, can you say that about an academic event?
-Rhythm Changes at Copenhagen Jazz Festival and at Lancaster Jazz Festival also—terrific.
+I actually loved being in this project, and how (often) can you say that about an academic event?
+Rhythm Changes at Copenhagen Jazz Festival and at Lancaster Jazz Festival and at the EFG London Jazz Festival also—terrific.

 The free improvisation movement … a lot of us have been talking about those kinds of musical innovations….
 It seems to me that that’s an area that potentially, that arguably, is a new European sonicity….
 Its music, its culture, its attitudinality, its educative practice–its pedagogy–its stubbornness, and definitely its radical politics.
 There’s one of the futures for jazz research in Europe, and we’ve got to be part of that.
 Free improvisation.

-Our second international conference is in April 2013, at MediaCityUK, University of Salford: Rhythm Changes II: Rethinking Jazz Cultures.
+Our second international conference was in April 2013, at MediaCityUK, University of Salford: Rhythm Changes II: Rethinking Jazz Cultures.
 Information and the call for papers is here.
-We have received around 100 proposals, making this event, we think, proudly, the largest EVER academic jazz conference in the UK.
+We received around 100 proposals, which made this event, we think, proudly, the largest EVER academic jazz conference in the UK.

 Sleeve note for Monk Inc CD, Propensity, 2010